 The Board of Trustees must open a bank account in the name of the Federation and authorise at least three persons to sign cheques and authorise payments on behalf of the Federation.
 All cheques or other payments drawn on the account must be signed or authorised by at least two authorised persons.

 The Treasurer must keep proper accounts of the finances of the Federation.
 A statement of the accounts for the past financial year must be independently examined or (if so required by law) audited.
-The accounts (independently examined or audited as appropriate) shall be presented by the Board of Trustees to the Council at the Annual General Meeting.
+The accounts (independently examined or audited as appropriate) shall be made available by the Board of Trustees to the Council at the Annual General Meeting.

 Members of the Federation may inspect the statutory books and accounting records of the Federation during usual business hours unless restrictions on access are imposed by resolution of the Council.
 Any restrictions which are imposed must be reasonable.